Importance of Regular Dental Visits

 Importance of Lifelong Oral Care

 Did you know that research has linked poor oral health to significant health risks such as cardiovascular disease?
 Not only does proper oral care stop bad breath, tooth decay, and gum disease, but it also helps ward off heart attack, stroke, poorly controlled diabetes and preterm labor (source: Colgate Professional).
+That’s why we don’t just do just for kids dental care.
+We can your your child’s dentists throughout their growing years and into adulthood.

 - Brushing teeth for at least two minutes, two times a day.